 Currently she is also Principal and President of REG Review, Inc., a company formed in 1985 to prepare geologists for the national ASBOG® geology licensing exam and California certification exams in engineering geology and hydrogeology.
 She has been an active volunteer with the Association of Engineering and Environmental Geologists (AEG) and and the Earthquake Engineering Research Institute (EERI).
 She is a California Professional Geologist, Certified Hydrogeologist, and Certified Engineering Geologist.psutch∂wsspc.org

 Erin Mommsen is the Program Manager of WSSPC.
-She joins the team with an emergency management perspective.
+She joined the team with an emergency management perspective.
 Erin has a B.S. in Emergency Disaster Management as well as Psychology from Northwest Missouri State University.

 Right out of college she spent time as a Team Leader for AmeriCorps National Civilian Community Corps (NCCC) in Vicksburg, MS then Sacramento, CA. While in the Corps she helped with the 2016 IMAT (Incident Management Assistant Teams) Hiring Assessment and responded to the 2016 California Wildfires at the Emergency Operations Center.